 As we can see from the opening scenes at Mehlweg (these clips are from You Tube) the Ahornkaser/Rossfeld Mountain is clearly prominent.
 The Untersberg is also prominent and at one point the Eagle’s Nest can be briefly seen.

-The scenes at Mehlweg are perhaps the only part of the film properly filmed within Germany.
-This is near Marktschellenberg, a small Bavarian village in the shadow of the Untersberg.
+Compared to the rest of the film which was filmed in Austria proper, the scenes at Mehlweg were filmed entirely in Germany.
+The field at Mehlweg is near Marktschellenberg, a small Bavarian village in the shadow of the Untersberg.

-Looking back from the Ahorn, this is where the field at Mehlweg is located.
+Looking back from the Ahorn summit, this is where the field at Mehlweg is located.
+Salzburg can just be seen in the valley to the upper right of Mehlweg.
 Source: Google Streets.

-This interesting Google aerial view of Mehlweg (taken in October 2017 presumably from a drone) shows the shape of the fields clearly and one can look around to see where the Untersberg and the Ahorn are.
+This interesting Google aerial view of Mehlweg (taken in October 2017 with a drone) shows the shape of the fields clearly – and one can look around to see where the Untersberg and the Ahorn are.
+The latter is a long way off but nevertheless its unmistakeable.
 Its a lovely misty morning winter scene too!

 The following extract is from Shoot the Rehearsal!: Behind the Scenes with Assistant Director Reggie Callow By Rudy Behlmer, page 131 (Pub Scarecrow Press 2010) and describes quite well the problems the film faced at Mehlweg: